SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Slicer-Filtering-Other-Slicers/README.md

-# Make Slicers Filter Each Other Based on Available Data
+# Slicers Filtering Other Slicers

+Use control measures to remove invalid slicer values and prevent misleading or empty visuals.

 ### Basic Situation: in the data model you have a fact table, and several dim tables